fledge-iot/fledge/docs/91_version_history.rst

        - An issue with the notification service becoming unresponsive on the Raspberry Pi Buster release has been resolved.
        - A debug message was being incorrectly logged as an error when adding a Python south plugin.
 The message level has now been corrected.
-       - A fatal error would be logged on the Buster release for the Raspberry Pi by the notification service and it would become unresponsive.
-This is now resolved.
        - A problem whereby not all properties of configuration items are updated when a new version of a configuration category is installed has been fixed.
        - The notification service was not correctly honouring the notification types for one shot, toggled and retriggered notifications.
 This has now be bought in line with the documentation.